Peale's dolphin: Population and distribution

 Peale's dolphin is endemic to the coastal waters around southern South America.
-On the Pacific side, they have been seen as far north as Valdivia, Chile at 38°S. On the Atlantic side, sightings typically diminish at about 44°S — near Golfo San Jorge, Argentina.
+On the Pacific side, they have been seen as far north as Valdivia, Chile, at 38°S. On the Atlantic side, sightings typically diminish at about 44°S — near Golfo San Jorge, Argentina.
 In the south, they have been seen at almost 60°S — well into the Drake Passage.

 They are often found in areas of fast-moving waters, such as entrances to channels and narrows, as well as close to shore in safe areas such as bays.

 The total population is unknown, but recent research estimates there to be ~21,800 individuals in the South Atlantic part of its range.

 Behaviour

-Peale's dolphins congregate in small groups — usually about five in number, and sometimes up to 20.
+Peale's dolphins congregate in small groups, usually about five, and sometimes up to 20.
 On rare occasions in summer and autumn, much larger groups have been recorded (100 individuals).
 A typical pattern is for the group to move in a line parallel to the shore.
 They usually swim slowly, but are prone to bursts of activity.

 Peale's dolphins are often found swimming slowly near kelp beds.
-They have been found to associate with other cetaceans such as Commerson's dolphins.
+They have been found to associate with other cetaceans, such as Commerson's dolphins.

+Using underwater acoustic recordings, it has been shown that Peale's dolphins can produce both broadband clicks and tonal whistles, along with the usual NBHF clicks produced by other whistling Odontoceti species.

 Food and foraging

-In the southwestern South Atlantic, Peale's dolphin forages in the coastal ecosystem, feeding mainly on the demersal and bottom fish such as southern cod and Patagonian grenadier; also octopus, squid, and shrimps have also been found in stomachs examined.
+In the southwestern South Atlantic, Peale's dolphin forages in the coastal ecosystem, feeding mainly on the demersal and bottom fish such as southern cod and Patagonian grenadier; also, octopus, squid, and shrimps have been found in stomachs examined.
 They feed in or near kelp beds and in open waters, with cooperative feeding, such as straight-line and large circle formations or star-burst feeding in which large groups encircle prey.

 Conservation

-Peale's dolphins' propensity for moving over only small areas, and staying close to shore, has rendered them vulnerable to interference by man.
-During the 1970s and '80s, Chilean fisherman killed and used thousands of Peale's dolphins for crab bait each year.
-This practice has decreased, but not been made illegal.
+Peale's dolphins' propensity for moving over only small areas and staying close to shore has rendered them vulnerable to interference by man.
+During the 1970s and '80s, Chilean fishermen killed and used thousands of Peale's dolphins for crab bait each year.
+This practice has decreased, but has not been made illegal.

 In Argentina, Peale's dolphins have been reported becoming trapped in gill nets, but the extent of this is not known.
 Conservation groups such as the Whale and Dolphin Conservation demand further research be made into this species.

 The Peale's dolphin or black-chinned dolphin is listed on Appendix II of the Convention on the Conservation of Migratory Species of Wild Animals (CMS).
 It is listed on Appendix II as it has an unfavourable conservation status or would benefit significantly from international co-operation organised by tailored agreements.